Materials-Consortia/OPTIMADE/optimade.rst

     A human-readable description of the relationship between the unit and the remote resource, e.g., a "natural language description".

   - :field:`resource-id`: String.
-    A IRI of the external resource (which MAY be a resolvable URL).
+    An IRI of the external resource (which MAY be a resolvable URL).

 .. _definition of defining-relation: